diego-mercadoc/NBA/README.md

 - Early season team stats may be incomplete
 - Predictions require at least 5 games of current season data
 - Model accuracy improves as the season progresses
+- Quarter/Half predictions are based on historical patterns
+- Some bet combinations may be restricted by sportsbooks

 ### Development Roadmap